SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 The [[Dwarf|dwarves]] of Kal Kalavar pay tribute in prisoners they abduct from among those foolish enough to travel the roads unescorted—prisoners who serve Ajax as forced labor or are fed into the Body Banks.
 Brooding under the [[Mountain|mountains]] in their fabled Hanging City of Kal Kalavar, the stone [[Dwarf|dwarves]] do not like this deal with the Overlord, but they lack the power—or perhaps the will—to rebel.

 The Hawklords of the High Aerie now act as Ajax’s royal guard.
-Mounted on their giant hawks, these [[Human|human]] warriors project Ajax’s power, enforce his tyrannical order, and extend his influence into every corner of the wilderness.
+Mounted on their [[Giant Hawk|giant hawks]], these [[Human|human]] warriors project Ajax’s power, enforce his tyrannical order, and extend his influence into every corner of the wilderness.
 Their mastery of the air means that any revolt or rebellion is seen and crushed quickly.

 The Dragon Phalanx is broken now, its knights scattered.
 Ajax has placed a high bounty on their heads.
 Some folk still see Omund’s knights as symbols of justice, heroes of a lost age before might made right.
 But in every town, every village, there are always desperate people willing to collect the bounty, summoning the Hawklords to pluck any [[Dragon Knight|dragon knight]] foolish enough to travel without a disguise away to the Chrysopolis.